PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

 In order to facilitate the launch of distributed training tasks on more GPU servers, we will use `fabric <http://www.fabfile.org/>`_ as a cluster task launch management tool.
-You can choose other familiar cluster frameworks, such as MPI, Kubernetes, and the methods demonstrated in this example are only proposed for simple cluster environments, and servers can log in to each other through SSH.
+You can choose other familiar cluster frameworks, such as MPI, Kubernetes.

+The methods demonstrated in this example are only proposed for simple cluster environments, and servers can log in to each other through SSH.

 To install the fabric, you need to execute: